What Is a Good GPA? High School and College Guide

 What Is a Good GPA for College Admissions?

 College admissions officers do not evaluate your GPA in isolation.
-They look at it alongside your course rigour, class rank, and test scores.
+They look at it alongside your course rigor, class rank, and test scores.
 Still, GPA remains one of the strongest predictors of college readiness.

 Here are average GPAs for admitted students at different tiers of colleges in the United States: